 The study was expanded to Uganda in 2016 and Tanzania in 2017.
 By December 2018, the LIVING study had enrolled 1,003 children across 12 sites in Kenya, Uganda, and Tanzania, and follow-up was completed for the Kenyan and Ugandan sites.

-In February 2018, interim results of the LIVING study were released, showing that 83% of the children in the study were virologically suppressed at 48 weeks with the 2-in-1, compared to 55% at the beginning of the study.
-These results show that the 2-in-1 is effective and well-tolerated by children.
+In February 2018, interim results of the LIVING study were released, showing that 83% of the children were virologically suppressed at 48 weeks with the 2-in-1, compared to 55% at the beginning of the study.
+These results show that the 2-in-1 is effective and well tolerated by children.

 - 6 June 2017 – Child-friendly formulation of WHO-recommended HIV treatment now approved by the CDSCO

 - Interim results of the LIVING study presented at the ICASA Conference 2017